gogins/csound-extended/README.md

 ``` sudo apt install
 ./build-linux/csound-extended-dev-1.3.1-Linux.deb --reinstall
 ```
-If ever need to revert to the original packaged version of Csound normally used by csound-extended, in your local Csound build directory, do this:
+If you ever need to revert to the original packaged version of Csound normally used by csound-extended, in your local Csound build directory, do this:
 ```
 sudo xargs rm < install_manifest.txt